University and RAG fundraising

 What can I do?

 Joining a WaterAid society is a great way to meet new people and make a positive impact.
 Plus, it'll look good enhance your CV and may even give you the opportunity to learn new skills.

-We currently have five societies at universities across the country:
+We currently have nine societies at universities across the country: